← Back to blog

 State Storage of Join State

-The A Join B operation in SQL corresponds to three operators in Differential Dataflow: two Arranges and one JoinCore.
-The arrange operators persist the states of the two sources separately based on the join keys, storing them in arrangements in the form of key-value pairs.
-After batching the inputs, the arrange operators send TraceHandles to the downstream JoinCore operator.
-The actual join logic takes place in the JoinCore operator, which does not store any states.
+The A JOIN B operation in SQL corresponds to three operators in Differential Dataflow: two arrange operators and one JoinCore.
+The arrange operators persist the state of the two sources separately by join key, storing it in arrangements as key-value pairs.
+After batching the inputs, the arrange operators send trace handles to the downstream JoinCore operator.
+The actual join logic runs in JoinCore, which does not store any state itself.

 join state of differential dataflow